What Is a Truck Leasing Company? | AGM Finance

 Here’s a simplified breakdown of the truck leasing process:

 • Choose Your Truck: Select a truck that perfectly aligns with your business needs, considering factors like load capacity, fuel efficiency, and features.
-Leasing companies offer a diverse selection of trucks, from light-duty pickups to heavy-duty haulers.
+Leasing companies offer a diverse selection of trucks, from light-duty pickups to heavy-duty hauliers.

 • Craft a Lease Agreement: Work with the leasing company to tailor a lease agreement that fits your specific requirements.
 This will determine factors like the lease term, mileage allowance, and maintenance inclusions.

 • Hit the Road!
-Once the agreement is finalized, you’ll receive the truck and make regular lease payments throughout the lease term.
+Once the agreement is finalised, you’ll receive the truck and make regular lease payments throughout the lease term.
 During this time, you’ll enjoy the benefits of using the truck without worrying about depreciation, major repairs, or resale hassles.

 What Advantages Do They Offer?